joemoose/psiops/docs/equipment.md

 ### Ballistic Body Armor

 Ballistic body armor forms the foundation of your protective system.
-Three tiers of ballistic body armor are available, each offering greater protection at the cost of added weight and bulk.
+Three tiers of ballistic body armor are available: light, medium, and heavy.
+Each tier offers greater protection at the cost of added weight and bulk.

 #### Armor Rating

-Each tier has an *armor rating* of **1**, **2**, or **3**.
-When you’re hit by an attack, **subtract** your armor rating from the damage.
+The tiers provide an *armor rating* of **1** (light), **2** (medium), or **3** (heavy).
+When you’re hit by an attack, **subtract** your armor rating from the damage dealt.

-Each tier occupies a number of *inventory slots* equal to its armor rating.
+Each tier takes up a number of *inventory slots* equal to its armor rating.

 #### Armor Summary